 Minimising aircraft noise

-Canberra Airport works with Airservices Australia to put in place extensive noise respite measures to minimise the impact on the community.
-The most significant and effective measure is the long established noise abatement areas.
+Canberra Airport works with Airservices Australia to implement extensive noise abatement measures to minimise the impact of aircraft noise on the community.
+The most significant and effective of these noise mitigation initiatives are the long-established Canberra and Queanbeyan noise abatement areas implemented in 1996.

-Jet aircraft flying within the noise abatement areas are not permitted to fly below 5,000ft above ground level, and other aircraft are not permitted to fly below 3,000ft.
-This protects 99.5 per cent of the houses in the Canberra and Queanbeyan community from direct over flight (other than for emergencies or thunderstorms).
-As a result, aircraft flight paths into and out of Canberra Airport are concentrated into the corridor between the Canberra noise abatement area and the Queanbeyan noise abatement area.
+Jet aircraft flying over the noise abatement areas are not permitted to fly below 5,000ft (1,524m) above ground level, and other aircraft are not permitted to fly below 3,000ft (914m).
+This protects 99.5 per cent of houses in the Canberra and Queanbeyan communities from direct over-flight (except in emergency situations or adverse weather conditions).
+As a result, aircraft flight paths into and out of Canberra Airport are concentrated in the corridor between the noise abatement areas.

-People who buy houses outside these noise abatement areas must inform themselves of the likely increased noise exposure and the future increase in flights.
+People who buy houses outside these noise abatement areas must fully inform themselves of the likely increased noise exposure and future flight activity.

-Historical changes to operations at Canberra Airport to reduce the impact of aircraft noise on surrounding communities can be found in our Fact sheet.
+Historical changes to operations at Canberra Airport to reduce the impact of aircraft noise on surrounding communities are further explained in our Fact Sheet.

 Describing aircraft noise